 **UPDATE: the paint color I used is BEHR ultra 110B-4 (Foxy Pink)

-That's it for the revamp of the built-in, more on how the studio/office/sewing room is coming together soon =]
+That's it for the revamp of the built-in, more on how the studio/office/sewing room is coming soon so make sure you check this category on the blog =]